The Meccawe Club was founded in 1900, and the Clubhouse was moved to its current site in 1904. Rates: $5/night, guests $10/night.

 Downstairs is a kitchen with two gas ranges, two gas refrigerators, pots and pans, silverware, etc. Members may use the kitchen at any time and are responsible for providing their own food and cleaning.
 There is a gas grill outside for member use.

-Electricity is provided by a diesel generator which members can turn on and off from the Clubhouse.
+Electricity is provided by a clean and quiet propane generator which members can turn on and off from the Clubhouse.

 Also on the main floor is a dining room, a large, rustic community living room with a beautiful fieldstone fireplace and an ample supply of firewood.
 (The Clubhouse is closed during the winter as it is not heated.)
 A large screened-in porch with chairs and a dining area overlooks the pond.
-There is a land-line telephone.
+There is a land-line telephone and the Clubhouse also now has WiFi.

 The upstairs has six bedrooms that can be reserved by Club members, plus a bathroom with shower.
 Linens are provided.